 - Develop your ability to make a positive impact on your community.

 Who can participate?

 If you're a high school student in Washington state, you can participate.
 You don't need your school to sponsor you, or to get support from a teacher.

 The contest begins March 1, 2023.
 While you are welcome to familiarize yourself with WTN's resources at any time, no work may be done on your project prior to March 1.
 Registrations are accepted February 15 through March 15, 2023.
 We must receive your submissions no later than midnight on April 30, 2023.
 Our panel of public health professionals will judge the projects in May, and we will announce winners in early June.
-We will send awards and recognition items by mid-June.
+We will send awards and recognition items in mid-June.

 There are three contest tracks that students can choose from: